ThieresTMS/potion2/README.txt

 coordinates) in reference to the anchor genome.
 Possible value is the name of one fasta CDS file.

+minimum_taxa_foreground - minimum number of taxa in foreground branch (M, only in branch model)

+mimimum_taxa_bacground - minimum number of taxa in bacground branch (M, only in branch model)

+maximum_taxa_foregroud - maximum number of taxa in foreground branch (M, only in branch model)

+maximum_taxa_bacground - maximum number of taxa in bacgroud branch (M, only in branch model)

 THIRD-PARTY SOFTWARE CONFIGURATION
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-